UMDLARS/dtanm/README.md

 ## DTANM Framework

 Since every DTANM competition works essentially the same way, we decided to work on a framework that could support competitions using a variety of base programs, rather than a single, hard-coded program.
-That's what the DTANM Framework is -- a tool for running DTANM competitions in conjunction with a "program pack" (sold separately*).
+That's what the DTANM Framework is -- a tool for running DTANM competitions in conjunction with a "program pack" (which are packaged separately).
 The rest of this document describes how to install and start a generic DTANM competition; specific instructions for each "program pack" are included in their own documentation.

-* They're free, but they're not included in this repository.

 # Instructions for Installing and Running a DTANM Competition
-By: <dtanm-dev@d.umn.edu>

 ## Installation and Operation